Imperial Eagle genus of birds. Cemetery bird: description, habitat, food. Imperial Eagle (eagle) is a large bird of prey. Lifestyle, nutrition

 Appearance

-A large bird of prey with long broad wings and a rather long, straight tail.
+Large predatory bird with long wide wings and a fairly long, straight tail.
 Length 72-84 cm, wingspan 180-215 cm, weight 2.4-4.5 kg.
 Most often, the imperial eagle is compared to the golden eagle, since both birds are closely related and similar to each other, and their ranges overlap.
-The burial ground is slightly smaller, has a shorter and narrower tail (the golden eagle has a wedge-shaped tail, fan-shaped), and a dark brown, almost black color of the plumage of most of the body - generally darker than that of the golden eagle.
-However, if the latter has rusty-yellow elongated feathers on the neck, then the burial ground has noticeably lighter - straw.
-In addition, white spots can often be developed on the shoulders - “epaulettes”.
+The Imperial Eagle is slightly smaller, has a shorter and narrower tail (the golden eagle has a wedge-shaped tail, like a fan), and the plumage of most of the body is dark brown, almost black - generally darker than that of the golden eagle.
+However, if the latter has elongated feathers on the neck are rusty-yellow, then the Imperial Eagle has noticeably lighter feathers - straw-colored.
+In addition, white spots called “epaulets” can often be developed on the shoulders.

-In adult birds of both sexes, the primaries are black above, dark brown below, with a blurred gray striped pattern on the bases of the inner webs.
-The secondary ones are dark brown above, grayish-brown to black-brown below, also with indistinct striping.
-The underwing coverts look much darker, brown-black against the background of the flight feathers.
-The tail has a marble pattern that combines black and gray tones.
-The burial grounds acquire the final adult attire only by the age of 6-7 years.
-One-year-old birds are very light - mostly light buffy with dark longitudinal strokes and dark brown flight feathers.
-In subsequent years, the plumage darkens more and more, until the buffy tones disappear completely.
-Spanish imperial eagle, depending on the classification, species or subspecies, differs in more red and without strokes plumage in young and semi-adult birds, and a white border along the front edge of the wing in adults.
+In adult birds of both sexes, the primaries are black above, dark brown below, with a blurred gray striped pattern at the bases of the inner webs.
+The secondaries are dark brown above, grayish-brown to black-brown below, also with faint striping.
+The wing coverts below, against the background of the flight feathers, look much darker, brownish-black.
+The tail has a marbled pattern combining black and gray tones.
+Cemeteries acquire their final adult attire only at the age of 6-7 years.
+One-year-old birds are very light - for the most part light ocher with dark longitudinal strokes and dark brown flight feathers.
+In subsequent years, the plumage darkens more and more until the ocher tones disappear completely.
+Spanish Imperial Eagle, depending on the classification as species or subspecies, is distinguished by more rufous and unstriated plumage in young and sub-adult birds, and a white border along leading edge wings in adults.

 Spreading

-Rare, rare bird.
-It breeds in the desert, steppe, forest-steppe and along the southern edge of the forest zone of Eurasia from Austria, Slovakia and Serbia east to the Barguzin valley, the middle part of the Vitim plateau and the valley of the lower Onon.
-The total population of Europe has no more than 950 pairs, and more than half of them, from 430 to 680 pairs (2001 data) nest in southwestern Russia.
-More than ten pairs have been recorded in Bulgaria, Hungary, Georgia, Macedonia, Slovakia and Ukraine, and only a few nest in a number of Central and Eastern European countries.
-In Asia outside of Russia, it breeds in Asia Minor, Transcaucasia, Kazakhstan, Iran, possibly Afghanistan, northwestern India and northern Mongolia.
+A rare, small bird.
+Breeds in desert, steppe, forest-steppe and along the southern edge of the forest zone of Eurasia from Austria, Slovakia and Serbia east to the Barguzin Valley, the middle part of the Vitim Plateau and the valley of the lower Onon.
+General population In Europe there are no more than 950 pairs, and more than half of them, from 430 to 680 pairs (data from 2001), nest in the southwest of Russia.
+More than ten pairs have been recorded in Bulgaria, Hungary, Georgia, Macedonia, Slovakia and Ukraine; only a few nest in a number of Central and Eastern European countries.
+In Asia outside Russia it breeds in Asia Minor and Central Asia, Transcaucasia, Kazakhstan, Iran, possibly Afghanistan, northwestern India and northern Mongolia.

-In European Russia, it breeds south of the valleys of the Voronezh (Lipetsk Oblast), Tsna (Tambov Oblast), Pyana (Nizhny Novgorod Oblast), the lower reaches of the Sura (Chuvashia), the Kazan region, the southern tip of the Perm Oblast, and the south of the Sverdlovsk Oblast.
-To the east, the northern border of the range runs through northern Kazakhstan, again returning to Russia in the south of Central Siberia, where it inhabits the steppe and forest-steppe regions of the Krasnoyarsk Territory east to the northern spurs of the Sayans south of the regions of Achinsk and Krasnoyarsk.
-The most eastern, isolated nesting sites were noted in the Baikal region (Ust-Orda Buryat district and adjacent territories of the Irkutsk region and Buryatia) and Transbaikalia (Dauria).
+In the European part of Russia it breeds south of the valleys of the rivers Voronezh (Lipetsk region), Tsna (Tambov region), Pyana (Nizhny Novgorod region), the lower reaches of the Sura (Chuvashia), the Kazan region, the southern tip of the Perm region and the south of the Sverdlovsk region.
+To the east, the northern border of the range runs along northern Kazakhstan, again returning to Russia in the south Central Siberia, where it inhabits the steppe and forest-steppe regions of the Krasnoyarsk Territory east to the northern spurs of the Sayan Mountains south of the regions of Achinsk and Krasnoyarsk.
+The most eastern, isolated nesting areas are noted in the Baikal region (Ust-Ordynsky Buryat District and adjacent territories of the Irkutsk region and Buryatia) and Transbaikalia (Dauria).

 Migrations

-Migratory or partially migratory species depending on the habitat.
-Adult birds from Central Europe, the Balkan Peninsula, Asia Minor, and the Caucasus are sedentary while juveniles migrate south.
-In more eastern populations, some birds also remain within the nesting range, but are concentrated in its southern part.
-The rest move much further south to Turkey, Israel, Iran, Iraq, Egypt, Saudi Arabia, Pakistan, India, Laos and Vietnam.
-In Africa, individual individuals reach Kenya.
-Young birds are the first to leave nesting sites in August and, as a rule, winter in lower latitudes.
-The bulk flies south from mid-September to late October and returns in the first half of April.
+Depending on the habitat, it is a migratory or partially migratory species.
+Adult birds from Central Europe, the Balkan Peninsula, Asia Minor and the Caucasus lead sedentary image life, while the young migrate south.
+In more eastern populations, some birds also remain within the breeding range, but are concentrated in its southern part.
+The rest are moving significantly further south - to Turkey, Israel, Iran, Iraq, Egypt, Saudi Arabia, Pakistan, India, Laos and Vietnam.
+In Africa, some individuals reach Kenya.
+Young birds are the first to leave the nesting grounds back in August and, as a rule, winter in lower latitudes.
+The bulk flies south from mid-September to the end of October and returns in the first half of April.

 Habitat

-Initially a bird of exclusively flat landscapes, in many areas, as a result of persecution and land cultivation, it was forced into the mountains - places more typical of the larger golden eagle.
-The main nesting habitats are steppes, forest-steppes, semi-deserts, but not completely open, like the steppe eagle, but with separate tall trees or forest islands.
-In Central and Eastern Europe, it breeds in mountain forests near open spaces up to 1000 m above sea level, as well as in steppe and agricultural areas with the presence of tall trees or power pylons.
-In the basins of the Dnieper and Don inhabits forest edges, old clearings, burnt areas.
-In Ciscaucasia and the Volga region, it settles in steppe and semi-desert landscapes, as well as in forests, where it prefers places with low relief - river valleys, beams, hollows.
+Originally a bird of exclusively lowland landscapes, in many areas, as a result of persecution and land cultivation, it was forced into the mountains - places more typical for the larger golden eagle.
+The main nesting habitats are steppes, forest-steppes, semi-deserts, but not completely open, like the steppe eagle, but with isolated tall trees or islands of forest.
+In Central and Eastern Europe it nests in mountain forests near open spaces at an altitude of up to 1000 m above sea level, as well as in steppe and agricultural areas with the presence of tall trees or power line supports.
+In the Dnieper and Don basins it inhabits forest edges, old clearings, and burnt areas.
+In the Ciscaucasia and Volga region it settles in steppe and semi-desert landscapes, as well as in forests, where it prefers places with low relief - river valleys, gullies, and hollows.
 More eastern populations choose traditional forest-steppe, steppe and semi-desert landscapes with woody vegetation, sometimes used in agriculture.
-During wintering, it chooses similar biotopes, but more associated with water bodies.
+During wintering it chooses similar biotopes, but more closely related to water bodies.

-Burial eagles acquire the final adult feather outfit only at the fifth or sixth year of life, at the same time, in most cases, they start breeding.
-These eagles always, even on wintering grounds, keep in pairs, which persist throughout their lives.
-Mating mating of males begins in the south of Europe in March, in the territory of the former USSR in late March - April.
-During this period, the birds behave very noisily, flying around the territory in a soaring flight and making loud cries.
-Often, males, and sometimes females, make undulating, so-called "garland" turns, when soaring is suddenly replaced by an almost sheer dive with half-folded wings and then the same vertical take-off to the same height.
-The alternation of falls and rises can be repeated many times, creating the feeling of riding a rollercoaster, while males make loud guttural calls.
-Occasionally, females accompany males in this "performance", but they do it silently and less energetically.
+Imperial Eagles acquire their final adult feather plumage only in the fifth or sixth year of life, and then in most cases they begin to reproduce.
+These eagles always, even in wintering grounds, keep in pairs, which remain throughout their lives.
+Mating mating of males begins in the south of Europe in March, in the territory of the former USSR at the end of March - April.
+During this period, the birds behave very noisily, flying around the territory in soaring flight and emitting loud cries.
+Often males, and sometimes females, make undulating, so-called “garland” turns, when the soaring suddenly gives way to an almost vertical dive with half-folded wings and then the same vertical takeoff to the same height.
+The alternation of falls and rises can be repeated many times, creating a feeling of riding a roller coaster, while the males emit loud guttural calls.
+Occasionally, females accompany males in this “performance,” but they do so silently and less energetically.

 Clutch once a year, consists of 1-3 (most often 2) eggs laid at intervals of 2-3 days.
-Depending on the habitat, this occurs from late March to late April or even early May.
-The egg shell is matte, coarse-grained; on a whitish background, several gray, purple or dark brown specks are visible.
-Egg sizes (63-83) x (53-63) mm.
-In case of loss of the original clutch, the female can lay it again, but already on a new nest.
+Depending on the habitat, this occurs from the end of March to the end of April or even the beginning of May.
+The eggshell is matte, coarse-grained; Several gray, purple or dark brown specks are visible on a whitish background.
+Egg dimensions (63-83) x (53-63) mm.
+If the initial clutch is lost, the female may lay again, but on a new nest.
 Incubation begins with the first egg and lasts about 43 days.
 Both members of the pair incubate, although the female spends most of the time in the nest.
-The chicks, covered in white down, emerge asynchronously in the same order that the eggs were laid.
-The female spends the first week in the nest, keeping the brood warm, while the male hunts and brings prey.
-Sometimes the younger chick dies, unable to compete with an older and larger brother or sister, but not as often as in a golden eagle or a greater spotted eagle.
-At about the age of two weeks, the first signs of plumage begin to appear in the chicks, after 35-40 days only the head and neck remain unfeathered, and after 65-77 days the chicks take to the wing.
-After leaving the nest, the chicks return to it for some time, after which they finally disperse and fly off for the first wintering.
+The chicks, covered with white down, appear asynchronously in the same order as the eggs were laid.
+The female spends the first week in the nest, warming the brood, while the male hunts and brings back prey.
+Sometimes the younger chick dies, unable to withstand competition with an older and larger brother or sister, but not as often as in the golden eagle or greater spotted eagle.
+At about the age of two weeks, the chicks begin to show the first signs of plumage; after 35-40 days, only the head and neck remain unfeathered, and after 65-77 days, the chicks rise to the wing.
+Having left the nest, the chicks return to it for some time, after which they finally disperse and fly off for their first wintering.

 Nutrition

 It hunts mainly small and medium-sized mammals - ground squirrels, field mice, hamsters, water voles, young hares and marmots, as well as grouse and corvids.
-Carrion plays a significant role in the diet - especially in early spring, when rodents are still in hibernation, and birds have not returned from wintering.
-During this period, eagles specially fly around the places where animals that have fallen during the winter can be.
+Carrion plays a significant role in the diet, especially in early spring, when rodents are still hibernating and birds have not returned from wintering grounds.
+During this period, eagles specifically fly around places where animals that have died during the winter may be located.
 The carcass of a sheep, ungulate, or even a dog can provide birds with food for several days.
-On rare occasions, it eats frogs and turtles.
+In rare cases, it eats frogs and turtles.

-Prey, as a rule, is enough from the surface of the earth, and in the case of birds, sometimes on takeoff.
-In search of food, it soars high in the sky for a long time or guards, sitting on a dais.
+Prey, as a rule, is found from the surface of the ground, and in the case of birds, sometimes on takeoff.
+In search of food, it soars high in the sky for a long time or sits on guard, sitting on a hill.

 Status and limiting factors

-In the International Red Book, the burial ground has the status of a vulnerable species (category VU) with a possible continuing decline in numbers.
-The main causes of degradation are the loss of places suitable for nesting due to human activities, mass extermination, death on power lines, and destruction of nests.
-In addition, the main food supply for eagles - ground squirrels and marmots - disappeared in a number of regions, which also affected the decrease in the number of these birds.
+In the International Red Book, the Imperial Eagle has the status of a vulnerable species (category VU) with a possible continuing decline in numbers.
+The main causes of degradation are the loss of places suitable for nesting due to human economic activities, mass extermination, death on power line supports, destruction of nests.
+In addition, the main food supply of eagles - gophers and marmots - have disappeared in a number of regions, which also affected the decrease in the number of these birds.
 The eagle is protected by the Red Books of Russia (category 2), Kazakhstan and Azerbaijan.
-It is included in Appendix 1 of CITES, Appendix 2 of the Bonn Convention, Appendix 2 of the Berne Convention, as well as annexes of bilateral agreements concluded by Russia with India and the DPRK on the protection of migratory birds.
-Since 1990, a nursery for breeding this eagle has been established in the Galichya Gora Reserve.
+It is listed in Annex 1 of CITES, Annex 2 of the Bonn Convention, Annex 2 of the Berne Convention, as well as annexes of bilateral agreements concluded by Russia with India and the DPRK on the protection of migratory birds.
+Since 1990, a nursery for breeding this eagle has been created in the Galichya Gora Nature Reserve.

 Notes

-How nice it is to be a sunny or imperial eagle, but having chosen a place on boulders near adobe mausoleums, the bird of prey doomed itself to the unsound name of the imperial eagle.
+How nice it is to be a solar or imperial eagle, but having chosen a place on boulders near adobe mausoleums, the bird of prey doomed itself to the silent name of burial eagle.

-Such a different but always important imperial eagle
+Such a different, but always important burial eagle

-The burial ground is a rather large and noisy bird, from the hawk family, distinguished by a loud guttural voice.
+The Imperial Eagle is a rather large and noisy bird, from the hawk family, distinguished by a loud guttural voice.

 Listen to the voice of the Imperial Eagle

-She is especially talkative during the mating season, expressing admiration for her partner with her intonations, for example, males lure females on a date with their trademark “kra-krav”, which is impossible not to hear, even from a very long distance.
+She is especially talkative during the mating season, expressing admiration for her partner with her intonations; for example, males lure females on a date with their signature “kra-krav”, which is impossible not to hear, even from a very long distance.

-A strong body, clawed paws of a dark blue color, a powerful beak give out in it a relationship with a golden eagle.
-And plumage is the main sign of age.
-Young birds are brownish in color, with white patches, but the older the burial ground, the darker its plumage; in individuals of sexually mature age, white spots on the shoulders are a distinctive feature, resembling peculiar shoulder straps from a distance.
-The final color of the plumage is acquired by the 5-6th year of life, it is during this period that the burial ground begins puberty, and it is ready for mating and reproduction.
+A strong body, dark blue clawed paws, and a powerful beak indicate its relationship with the golden eagle.
+And the plumage main feature age.
+Young birds have a brownish coloration, interspersed with white, but the older the imperial bird, the darker its plumage, in mature individuals distinctive feature there are white spots on the shoulders, from a distance reminiscent of peculiar shoulder straps.
+The final color of the plumage is acquired by the 5-6th year of life, it is during this period that the Imperial Eagle reaches puberty and is ready for mating and reproduction.

 Eagles are beautiful birds of prey.

-The weight of an adult Imperial Eagle varies from 2.5 to 4.5 kilograms, in especially large specimens up to 85 cm in length, the wingspan can reach up to 215 cm.
-The Imperial Eagle is a rather rare bird, and relatively few in number.
+The weight of an adult Imperial Eagle varies from 2.5 to 4.5 kilograms, in particularly large individuals it is up to 85 cm in length, the wingspan can reach up to 215 cm.
+The Imperial Eagle is quite rare bird, and relatively few in number.
 Prefers to nest in desert, forest, steppe zones.
-It inhabits almost the entire European part, it also lives in Asia, Hungary, Georgia and even Macedonia.
-It occurs almost throughout the Don and Dnieper basins.
+Inhabits almost all European part, also lives in Asia, Hungary, Georgia and even Macedonia.
+It is found throughout almost the entire territory of the Don and Dnieper basins.

 Families First

-The burial ground is a family, paired bird.
-Having found his half in one of the marriage periods, he remains faithful for many years.
-In pairs, they arrange nests, in pairs they raise chicks, and also fly away together during the migration period.
+Imperial Eagle family, paired bird.
+Having found your other half in one of mating season, remains faithful for many years.
+In pairs they build nests, in pairs they raise chicks, and also fly away together during the migration period.
 Even the chicks are hatched in pairs for 40 days.
-They make round spacious nests in the crown of trees, at a height of up to 15 meters.
-Egg laying occurs once a year, until early May.
-The female does not carry more than three eggs, and only if the clutch is lost, the couple can bring new offspring, but only after they arrange a new nest.
+They build round, spacious nests in the crown of trees at a height of up to 15 meters.
+Egg laying occurs once a year, until the beginning of May.
+The female does not lay more than three eggs, and only if the clutch is lost, the couple can produce new offspring, but only after they have built a new nest.

-The female burial ground is a good mother, she spends the entire first week with the hatched chicks, warming and protecting the offspring, all this time the care of food falls on the father.
-If three chicks hatched in the nest, the probability of death of one of them is high, since the youngest is not always able to compete for food with stronger chicks.
+The Imperial Eagle female is a good mother; she spends the entire first week with the hatched chicks, warming and protecting the offspring, all this time the responsibility for food falls on the father.
+If three chicks hatch in a nest, there is a high probability that one of them will die, since the youngest is not always able to compete for food with stronger chicks.
 But such cases are still rare.

-The childhood of the Imperial Eagle is very fleeting, already at the age of 70 days, they take to the wings and leave the nest, setting off for their adult life.
+The childhood of the Imperial Eagle is very fleeting; already at the age of 70 days, they take wing and leave the nest, setting off for their adult life.

-Despite its not tempting name, the diet of the burial ground is ground squirrels, field hamsters.
-And only at the beginning of early spring or at the end of autumn, when small rodents hibernate and hide in burrows, these birds can eat carrion.
+Despite its unattractive name, the diet of the burial ground consists of ground squirrels, field squirrels, and hamsters.
+And only at the beginning of early spring or late autumn, when small rodents hibernate and hide in burrows, these birds can eat carrion.

-The fox is a big prey for the burial ground.
+The fox is a major prey item for the burial ground.

-Young birds of this species migrate south, but older couples lead a sedentary lifestyle.
-Occasionally, the imperial eagle can build its nests on the ground, yet giving preference to all sorts of hills.
-The favorite locality of the settlement is deciduous trees with a dense crown.
-Families of the burial ground live in the dense crowns of trees, and offspring grow there.
-They return there after hunting for the night.
+Young birds of this species migrate south, but older married couples lead a sedentary lifestyle.
+Occasionally, the Imperial Eagle can build its nests on the ground, still giving preference to all kinds of hills.
+Favorite local settlement deciduous trees with a dense crown.
+The families of the burial ground live in the dense crowns of trees, and their offspring grow up there.
+They return there after hunting to spend the night.

 He has weak paws and claws.
 This is a migratory bird.
-The burial ground inhabits forest-steppes, steppes, and sometimes settles even in semi-deserts.
+The Imperial Eagle inhabits forest-steppes, steppes, and sometimes even settles in semi-deserts.

 Genus/Species - Aquila heliaca